AnAncientForce/AnAncientForce/posts/sysZ.md

 Based on my [Github post](https://github.com/AnAncientForce/sysZ)

 # What is sysZ?

-* A preconfigured customization of the  [i3 Window Manager](https://github.com/Airblader/i3)
+- A preconfigured customization of the [i3 Window Manager](https://github.com/Airblader/i3)
-* The repository is synchronised across three of my computers for one click updating
+- The repository is synchronized across three of my computers for one click updating
-* The idle ram usage used by default should be around 650MiB. sysZ should work on any intel based processor laptop.
+- The idle ram usage used by default should be around 650MiB. sysZ should work on any intel based processor laptop.
 However, the architecture must be x86_64 and RAM should be greater than 2GB.

 ## Features within sysZ's customization:

-* Wallpaper selection
+- Wallpaper selection
-* Live Wallpaper selection with automatic pausing
+- Live Wallpaper selection with automatic pausing
-* Screensaver
+- Screensaver
-* Bluetooth configuration
+- Bluetooth configuration
-* Autostart file
+- AutoStart file

 ## How to use

 Open the control panel by pressing SUPER + i.
 There will be 4 categories: Change Log, Guides, Control Panel and Settings.

 ## Recommended way to install

 WARNING! ~ This tool will override many of your configuration files!
 If you already have `i3-wm` setup it is highly recommended that you back up your existing `.config` folder.

 1. Download the latest [Arch Linux ISO](https://archlinux.org/download/)
 2. Flash your [Arch Linux ISO](https://archlinux.org/download/) to a bootable USB flash drive.
 If you are on windows, you can use this [tool](https://rufus.ie/en/)
-3. Boot into the live installation media and when Arch Linux boots up, synchronise mirrors (sudo pacman -Sy) then run [archinstall](https://github.com/archlinux/archinstall)
+3. Boot into the live installation media and when Arch Linux boots up, synchronize mirrors (sudo pacman -Sy) then run [archinstall](https://github.com/archlinux/archinstall)
 4. While using the [archinstall](https://github.com/archlinux/archinstall) script, select the `i3 window manager` in the `Profile(desktop` section.
 5. Once Arch Linux has been setup, login to a user account and open a terminal ($mod+enter).
 In the terminal, run `sudo pacman -S git` and from the home directory, run `git clone https://github.com/AnAncientForce/sysZ.git`
 6. Once cloned, `cd` into the `~/sysZ/shell` folder